Minuscule 270

-Minuscule 270 (in the Gregory-Aland numbering), ε 291 (Soden), is a Greek minuscule manuscript of the New Testament, on parchment.
-Paleographically it has been assigned to the 12th century.
+Minuscule 270 is a Greek minuscule manuscript of the New Testament, made of parchment.
+It is designated by the siglum 270 in the Gregory-Aland numbering of New Testament manuscripts, and ε 291 in the von Soden numbering of New Testament manuscripts.
+Using the study of comparative writing styles (palaeography), it has been assigned to the 12th century.
 The manuscript has complex contents.